Returning users: Bookmark this page and click the green launch button below to return to the Garden Planner login page.

 Plan succession sowings.
 If you plan to grow fall carrots after spring peas, or plant fall garlic in the same space used for summer snap beans, you can incorporate end dates for certain plantings into your plan.
 The plan will then show available space for a second crop.

 Plan crop rotations.
 Plants are coded according to the botanical family to which they belong, and the Garden Planner keeps track of what you have grown where.
 When you plan next year's garden based on this year's plan, the Planner will warn you if you try to follow tomatoes with potatoes, squash with pumpkins, or otherwise violate standard rotation practices.
-This video details the crop rotation features:

 Plan cover crop plantings.
 The Garden Planner includes several common cover crop varieties for improving soil.